Avalanche kills ice climber in Kananaskis Country

 One person is dead after an avalanche in Kananaskis Country struck a party of two at the foot of a popular ice climb in Peter Lougheed Provincial Park on Saturday (Nov.
 11).

-Avalanche Canada reports that the size 2 wind slab avalanche hit the ice climbers after they finished the two-pitch Lone Ranger route, near the base of the climb.
+Avalanche Canada reported the size 2 wind slab avalanche hit the ice climbers after they finished the two-pitch Lone Ranger route, near the base of the climb.

 "One member of the group was partly buried and able to dig themselves out.
 The other member was fully buried and did not survive," states the Avalanche Canada incident report.